Sunday, September 14, 2025

 Monday, September 1, 2025

-2025 GAME 1 Review: Good Game but...
+2025 GAME 1 REVIEW: Good Game but...

 Auburn 38 Baylor 24.
 In a stunning departure from the absolute sheer stupidity shown by the Auburn football head coach last season, the Tigers actually stuck to the running game and got the win.
 I am glad it took "experts" to come in after the season and tell the six million dollar man coaching Auburn what to do in games like this.
 New quarterback Jackson Arnold rushed for over 100 yards while running backs Damari Alston and Jeremiah Cobb both had 84 and 74 yards rushing respectively.
 That of course means that Auburn's upgraded-through-the-portal offensive line showed an immediate return on investment.
 Offensive tackles Xavier Chaplin and Mason Murphy appear to be much better than any other offensive tackles seen around the plains for the last decade or more.
 That in and of itself might be the biggest positive to come out of this weekend.